TinyHedgehogArmy/TinyHedgehogArmy.github.io/Workingnotes.md

 ##Bug fixes and improvements

 - [x] Fix form validation!!!
-- [ ] Add prompt to share on successful click through to results page from guide
+- [x] Add prompt to share on successful click through to results page from guide
-- [ ] Add bio to about page
+- [x] Add bio to about page
-- [ ] Fix colours for drop down boxes (more contrast)
+- [x] Fix colours for drop down boxes (more contrast)
-- [ ] Add tags to each charity to help them be searched more easily
+- [x] Add tags to each charity to help them be searched more easily
-- [ ] fix clickable divs safari homepage (difficult to test without mac!)
+- [x] fix clickable divs safari homepage (difficult to test without mac!)
+- [x] Better ratio explanation - how to do so?
+- [x] Put navigation in footer!
+- [x] Add donation/volunteer icons (from FontAwesome?)
 - [ ] Proofread, simplify language and headings
-- [ ] Start a forum/mailing list
-- [ ] Better ratio explanation - how to do so?
+- [ ] Fix text size on large monitors
 - [ ] Tooltips on display page
-- [ ] Put navigation in footer!
-- [ ] Fix text size on large monitors
-- [ ] Add donation/volunteer icons (from FontAwesome?)

 ## Pretty URLS